amaansrc/conversational-sql-agent/README.md

 # Conversational SQL Agent

-This project is a full-stack application that merges Amaan's supervisor/schema/memory work with Tanish's SQL workflow, validation, retry, and execution pipeline.
+This project is a full-stack application that implements a supervisor/schema/memory system alongside a SQL workflow, validation, retry, and execution pipeline.
 It provides a conversational interface to query SQL databases using natural language.

 ## Project Structure